Home of Rhett & Link fans - the Mythical Beasts!

 ADULTHOOD - GENERAL

-Rhett suffers from nosebleeds, psoriasis, Restless Legs Syndrome, and back pain including herniated discs that is caused in part by his exceptional height.
-He has experimented with many methods over the years to alleviate his back pain, including swimming and hot yoga.
+Rhett suffers from nosebleeds, psoriasis, Restless Legs Syndrome, and back pain including herniated discs that is caused in part by his exceptional height, as well as degenerative disc disease.
+He has experimented with many methods over the years to alleviate his back pain, including swimming and hot yoga; more recently, a daily morning stretch routine and special equipment have helped him achieve a new level of physical health.
+He has arthritis in some of his joints, including one of his elbows and one of his knees.
 He is allergic to maple syrup on his skin (not when ingested), and he is "at least somewhat" lactose intolerant, which he also describes as a lactose sensitivity.
+He had a permanent retainer installed on his bottom teeth until it came loose and was removed in August 2013.
 Rhett also has sweaty palms that he previously treated with a prescription medication called Drysol.
 Rhett has a self-described form of synesthesia in which he associates musical sounds and some words with three-dimensional shapes; this manifested itself more prominently in childhood than adulthood.
 He also appears to have grapheme-color synesthesia, in which he associates numbers with colors.
 Rhett is afraid of heights.
 He considers himself "a little bit of a hypochondriac," as is his mother and brother, and often Google searches medical conditions.

 Link has recurring cold sores and has suffered from effects of TMJ disorder in his jaw.
 He has also acknowledged having anxiety, anal-retentiveness, and behaviors similar to Obsessive-Compulsive Personality Disorder (OCPD).
-He is near-sighted and got his first pair of glasses in 2006, at age 28.
-As of 2015, he has had 6 pairs of glasses in total.
-More recently, he has discussed having lingering shoulder issues, which he has been treating with physical therapy and the occasional steroid shot.
+He is near-sighted with astigmatism and got his first pair of glasses in 2006, at age 28.
+As of 2018, he has had at least 7 pairs of glasses in total.
+More recently, he has discussed having lingering shoulder issues that may be hereditary but was exacerbated by his sleeping position; he has treated it with physical therapy, regular exercise, and the occasional steroid shot.
 Link is also very squeamish around blood and once fainted into his father-in-law's arms after accidentally cutting his finger.
 He talks in his sleep.

 They both underwent procedures for vasectomies in August 2017; in fact, they were each present in the room for the other's vasectomy.
 The whole process was filmed for an episode of Good Mythical Morning and referred to as the "brosectomy."